enhsuld/tdr-nbb/src/main/resources/static/bower_components/c3-angular/README.md

 In the end you just need one file in your project: c3-angular.min.js

 ## Version History

+### 1.4.0
+- Upgrade to version 0.4.18 of c3js library
+- Merged pull request #174 by adamczykmichael update to material css
+- Merged pull request #172 by esahekmat with a fix for documentation
+- Merged pull request #169 by vmanchev with a new option for interaction enabled
+- Merged pull request #134 by ishank18 with a more consistent tick labelling

 ### 1.3.1
 Merged pull request #131 by mumuxin